nghttp2/nghttp2/README.rst

 The interesting mode at the moment is the default mode.
-It works like a reverse proxy and listens for ``h2-14``, SPDY and HTTP/1.1 and can be deployed SSL/TLS terminator for existing web server.
+It works like a reverse proxy and listens for ``h2-14``, SPDY and HTTP/1.1 and can be deployed as a SSL/TLS terminator for existing web server.

 The default mode, ``--http2-proxy`` and ``--http2-bridge`` modes use SSL/TLS in the frontend connection by default.
-To disable SSL/TLS, use ``--frontend-no-tls`` option.
-If that option is used, SPDY is disabled in the frontend and incoming HTTP/1.1 connection can be upgraded to HTTP/2 through HTTP Upgrade.
+To disable SSL/TLS, use the ``--frontend-no-tls`` option.
+If that option is used, SPDY is disabled in the frontend and incoming HTTP/1.1 connections can be upgraded to HTTP/2 through HTTP Upgrade.

 The ``--http2-bridge``, ``--client`` and ``--client-proxy`` modes use SSL/TLS in the backend connection by deafult.
-To disable SSL/TLS, use ``--backend-no-tls`` option.
+To disable SSL/TLS, use the ``--backend-no-tls`` option.

-``nghttpx`` supports configuration file.
-See ``--conf`` option and sample configuration file ``nghttpx.conf.sample``.
+``nghttpx`` supports a configuration file.
+See the ``--conf`` option and sample configuration file ``nghttpx.conf.sample``.

 In the default mode, (without any of ``--http2-proxy``,